 Charities are very business-like and have to cope with all the pressures and requirements of any business – but also with charity regulations, reporting and tax rules.
 So the more straightforward I can make this for them the better.
 It is also vital to consider all the differing requirements together – business needs, financial issues, VAT, other taxes and the Charity Commission – to reach the right outcome.

-I am the treasurer of the Institute of Fundraising and so help there with ensuring everyone understands the financial background to, and impact of, what we do.
+I have recently finished a six year term as the treasurer of the Institute of Fundraising where I helped ensure everyone understood the financial background to, and impact of, what we were doing.

 As I am mostly sitting at a desk, I usually walk to the office and back rather than take the tube so that helps keep me fit, as well as walking the dog at the weekend.